 Tim has been a board member of an international ministry for over a dozen years and has gone to India many times, traveling all over the northeast part of the country with Saji Lukos, the Indian founder of Mission India (in America called: Reaching Indians Ministries International, RIMI, founded to reach Indians all over the world).
 Our family has been involved for eighteen years.

 Tim has gone further north with a former pastor and also later with one of our sons, traveling across India by train to visit various Bible schools.
 He’s seen the Taj Mahal and central India with a son and daughter-in-law while visiting Mission India Bible schools and orphanages; he’s accompanied a daughter who did medical work; he’s taught at the central seminary.

 We feel that now is the time for me to go to India with Tim.

 If this is the Lord’s will, if now is the time, if this is HIS choice, we’re asking Him to bring this about to honor our 40th anniversary.
 We hope to go in the Spring of 2017 when the RIMI graduations are held.
 Hopefully, a medical team can accompany us to serve in the newly appointed 100-bed hospital on the seminary campus.
 If some of our younger children who haven’t been yet could come, that would be a great blessing!

 As we contemplated my health and our desire to follow in Jesus’ steps all our days, to serve Him wherever He sends us, and to proclaim His gospel anywhere in the world He wants us to go, we set this goal.
-If I have to be transported by bicycle rickshaw or palanquin, so be it.
-I’ll pack a suitcase of medical supplies, take all my salwars, and we’ll move at God’s pace.
+I’ll pack a suitcase of medical supplies, take all my salwars, stay near the seminary campus, and we’ll move at God’s pace.

 Please pray with us that God’s will be done.